 - Perfect Putter Co. v.
 Callaway Golf Co.
 Patent and trade secrets action in which the client was the defendant.
 Action settled pursuant to an agreement under which the client acquired all rights to the patents-in-suit for a small fraction of the amount sought by plaintiff.

-- Hewlett Packard v.
-Oracle: HP, represented by Gibson Dunn, claimed that Oracle had breached a contract that required Oracle to continue offering its software to HP customers who are using HP servers and the Oracle software.
+- Hewlett-Packard Co. v.
+Oracle Corp.
+HP, represented by Gibson Dunn, claimed Oracle had breached a contract that required it to continue offering its software to HP customers who are using HP servers and the Oracle software.
 Oracle claimed it had no such obligation, and publicly announced it would no longer make new versions of its software available to those HP customers.
-In addition to its breach of contract claim, HP also asserted that Oracle was obligated under the doctrine of promissory estoppel to continue to offer the software to the customers.
-After a three week bench trial, the California Superior Court for the County of Santa Clara ruled entirely in HP’s favor, finding that the contract in question requires precisely what HP contended and ruling in HP’s favor on its promissory estoppel claim.
-Mr. Thomas served as first chair trial counsel for HP at the trial.
+HP also asserted that Oracle was obligated under the doctrine of promissory estoppel to continue to offer the software to the customers.
+After a three-week bench trial, in which Mr. Thomas served as first chair, the Court ruled entirely in HP’s favor, finding that the contract in question requires precisely what HP contended and ruling in HP’s favor on its promissory estoppel claim.

 - Tracker Marine Co. v.
 Fleetwood Enterprises.
 Breach of contract and fraud action in which the client was defendant.
-Case was successfully tried, with judgment being entered in the client's favor.
+Mr. Thomas successfully tried the case, with judgment being entered in the client's favor.

 - Security Trust Co. v.
 Union Federal Bank.
 Breach of contract action, in which plaintiff alleged the client had not honored the payment terms of the agreement.
-Case was successfully tried, with a judgment being entered in the client's favor.
+Mr. Thomas successfully tried the case, with a judgment being entered in the client's favor.

 - Marblehead v.
 City of San Clemente.
 Action in which the client challenged the constitutionality and legality of land use regulations adopted by the defendant City.
 Judgment was entered in the client's favor, which was subsequently affirmed by the California Court of Appeal in a published decision.

 - Lloyd's of London v.
 American Sterling Co.
 Dispute involving coverage and premiums provided for by reinsurance agreements.
-Case was successfully tried, with a judgment being entered in the client's favor.
+Mr. Thomas successfully tried the case, with a judgment being entered in the client's favor.

 - Underwriters Ins.
 Co. v.
 Pro-Guard Int'l.
-Breach of contract and fraud action, which was tried to a jury.
+Breach of contract and fraud action, which Mr. Thomas tried to a jury.
 The jury returned a verdict that included partial judgment for both parties, and the action subsequently settled.

 - Lewis Homes v.
 City of La Verne.
 Action in which the client challenged the legality of the defendant City's refusal to grant development entitlements.
-Action was successfully settled, pursuant to which the City granted the requested entitlements.
+Mr. Thomas successfully tried the case, pursuant to which the City granted the requested entitlements.